solyarisoftware/prompter.vim/README.md

 ```viml
 :PrompterGenerate
 ```
-the status line report some statistics:
+The status line report some statistics:

 ```
 Latency: 1480ms (1.5s) Tokens: 228 (prompt: 167 completion: 61) Throughput: 154 Words: 28 Chars: 176, Lines: 7
 ```

 Explanation of values in the status line report:
 ```
           ┌─ latency in milliseconds and seconds